From Correspondence to Actions: Human-Like Multi-Image Spatial Reasoning in Multi-modal Large Language Models: Experiments

 Although \method is designed for multi-image spatial reasoning, we evaluate whether the proposed training framework generalizes to single-image regime.
 We test \method on two single-image spatial reasoning benchmarks: SPAR-Bench-SI\footnote{We extract single-image samples from SPAR-Bench and refer to the resulting dataset as SPAR-Bench-SI.} and CV-Bench~\cite{tong_cambrian_2024}.
 In this setting, \method is prompted to answer directly without generating viewpoint-transition actions.

-As shown in Table~\ref{tab:single_results}, \method achieves the best performance among all Qwen2.5-VL-3B-based models on both benchmarks.
+As shown in Table~\ref{tab:single_results}, \method substantially improves over its base model Qwen2.5-VL-3B, raising the average accuracy from 23.9\% to 45.2\% (+21.3 points) on SPAR-Bench-SI and from 70.7\% to 74.5\% (+3.8 points) on CV-Bench.
+This represents the best performance among all Qwen2.5-VL-3B-based models on both benchmarks.
 On SPAR-Bench-SI, \method also outperforms Qwen2.5-VL-7B-based spatial reasoning models and several larger open-weight models, including Qwen2.5-VL-72B.
 On CV-Bench, \method remains competitive with other open-weight models, though a gap persists compared to proprietary models.
 Overall, these results indicate that the spatial reasoning abilities learned through \compAabbr and \compBabbr generalize beyond multi-image reasoning.